Perturbation-theory informed integrators for cosmological simulations: Perturbation-theory informed integration schemes

 one has in particular that $D(a) / a \to 1$ for $a \to 0$.
 Therefore, in the limit $D_n \to 0$ where Eqs.~\eqref{eq:p_q_2LPT_limiting_behaviour} are valid (as it is only in this limit that Eulerian and Lagrangian coordinates agree), $\Lambda$CDM cosmologies converge to EdS, and we can again use Eq.~\eqref{eq:p_limit_an_to_0_powerfrog} to determine the remaining coefficient $\beta$.
-The difference toward the EdS case is that the coefficients need to keep their dependence on $D_n$ despite the fact that Eq.~\eqref{eq:p_limit_an_to_0_powerfrog} has been derived in the limit $a_n \to 0$, which would now correspond to $D_n \to 0$.
+The difference towards the EdS case is that the coefficients need to keep their dependence on $D_n$ despite the fact that Eq.~\eqref{eq:p_limit_an_to_0_powerfrog} has been derived in the limit $a_n \to 0$, which would now correspond to $D_n \to 0$.
 This is necessary in order to ensure that the method is second-order convergent for arbitrary $D_n > 0$ as $\Delta D \to 0$.
 Thus, we now solve the following equation numerically,

 for each given $D_n$.
 If the timesteps used in the simulation are already known beforehand, the values of the functions $\alpha$, $\beta$, $\gamma$, and $\epsilon$ can be pre-computed.
 Also, note that the computational cost of numerically solving Eq.~\eqref{eq:powerfrog_LCDM} is usually negligible in comparison with the remaining operations involved in the simulation such as the force evaluation, especially when the spatial resolution is high.
-An interesting avenue for future research would be to replace the asymptotic condition in Eq.~\eqref{eq:p_limit_an_to_0_powerfrog} by a 2LPT matching condition for each individual timestep.
+An intriguing avenue for future research would be to replace the asymptotic condition in Eq.~\eqref{eq:p_limit_an_to_0_powerfrog} by a 2LPT matching condition \textit{for each individual timestep}, such that the second-order term agrees exactly with 2LPT prior to shell-crossing.
 This would, however, require a detailed perturbative analysis, which is beyond the scope of this work. \end{example}